AGProjects/sylkrtc.js/API.md

   upon the initial join to check what participants are already in the conference.
 * **participantLeft**: emitted when a participant leaves the conference.
 A single argument is provided: an instance of `Participant`.
+* **roomConfigured**: emitted when the room is configured by the server.
+A single argument is provided: an object with the `originator` of the message which is an `Identity` or string and a list of `activeParticipants`.
+The list contains instances of `Participant`.

 #### Conference.getLocalStreams()